weiglemc/weiglemc.github.io/_publications/bibtex.md

 ```
 # [aturban-tpdl15](#aturban-tpdl15)

-Mohamed Aturban, Michael L. Nelson, and Michele C. Weigle, "Quantifying Orphaned Annotations in Hypothes.is," In *Proceedings of the Theory and Practice of Digital Libraries Conference (TPDL)*.
+Mohamed Aturban, Michael L. Nelson, and Michele C. Weigle, "**Quantifying Orphaned Annotations in Hypothes.is**," In *Proceedings of the Theory and Practice of Digital Libraries Conference (TPDL)*.
 Poznan, Poland, September 2015.

 [](#aturban-tpdl15Bib)
 **Bibtex entry:**